 Alaska has a unique history and culture that attracts visitors from all over the world.
-As Alaska experts, we believe one of the best ways to learn about the people of the Last Frontier is through local art and artists.
+As Alaska experts, we believe one of the best ways to learn about this state and its people is through local art and artists.

 Art can be a great gift idea or souvenir to remind you of your time in the state.
 Remember to look for the ‘Made in Alaska’ sticker on any art piece you see to verify that it’s authentically local.
 Whether you’re interested in art by Native Alaskans, transplants, or contemporary pieces, local artists offer so much to explore for both the art novice and aficionado.
 Here are our four favorite art galleries in Alaska.